 Extensions to assignments, placements, deferred intra-semester tests and examinations, as applicable:

 Students are only permitted one extension per assignment and one deferral per examination/test/ placement (on the grounds of illness or other unavoidable and verifiable personal circumstances as per UC policies) unless otherwise approved.
-Students must make themselves available for deferred exams and tests which will be scheduled by the unit convenor no later than the Friday of Week 11.
-For placements, please refer to the unit's Canvas site for further details and requirements.
-Students are NOT PERMITTED to defer a deferred intra semester exam, test or placement.
+Students are NOT PERMITTED to defer a deferred intra semester exam, test, assignment, or placement.
 Any student unable to undertake the deferred intra semester exam, test, assignment or placement will receive a mark of zero or fail grade for the assessment task.

 Special assessment requirements